shubjadh/Github-manager/Readme.md

-**GitLab Website**
+**Project title:**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-the basic-project-2 folder contains the all the files and fron-end code.

-the server folder contains the back-end server code and all required files.

-**Language/framework used:** Vue.js and Typescript

-**Instructions:**
+ GitLab Website

+**Language Used:**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To run the project

-First go to the server folder and read its instructions

-then go to basic-project-2 folder and read its instructions

-**Project title: Git Lab Website**
+1. Vue.js

+2.Typescript

+3. HTML/CSS

+**Description:**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Description: GitLab is a popular web application  for source code management and
+GitLab is a popular web application  for source code management and

 collaboration.
-It provides a comprehensive set of features for managing repositories, tracking issues, and view repository details.
-Additionally, GitLab allows users to access Gists, search for users, and display their profiles and information.
+It provides a comprehensive set of features for managing

+repositories, tracking issues, and view repository details.
+Additionally,

+GitLab allows users to access Gists, search for users, and display their

+profiles and information.

 **Table of Contents:**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1.Installation

 2.Usage

 3.Contributing

 **Installation:**